nitrozyna/FDR-Metabolomics/timelog.md

 * *0.5 hour* Defining the plan for next week.

 ### 30 Oct 2020
-* *1.5 hours* Started recreating the q_value plots for Passatutto data.
+* *1.5 hours* Started recreating the q_value plots for Passatuto data.

 ### 31 Oct 2020
-* *3 hours* Tried to calculate true q-values, realised the Passatutto parser needs to be enhanced and dived deeper into that.
+* *3 hours* Tried to calculate true q-values, realised the Passatuto parser needs to be enhanced and dived deeper into that.

 ### 1 Nov 2020
 * *3 hours* Continued trying to recreate Passautto q values.